- Quick application

 The interest rate

-There are three types of fees you should expect: Upfront fees (establishment fees, application fees), ongoing fees (monthly, annual or direct debit fees) and fees that are charged if you default on the loan or miss a repayment.
+There are three types of fees you should expect: Upfront fees (establishment and application fees), ongoing fees (monthly, annual or direct debit fees) and fees that are charged if you default on the loan or miss a repayment.
+Do note that the lender might not necessarily charge you all these fees, so make sure to check with them before applying.

-To get an estimate of your borrowing power, input your loan amounts into the personal loan calculator in the comparison tables above and you’ll see what monthly repayments will approximately be.
+To get an estimate of your borrowing power, input your loan amounts into a personal loan calculator on the lender’s website to see what the monthly repayments will approximately be.

 How can I improve my chances of the loan being approved?